Water Filter Pitcher vs Faucet Filters: Which to Choose?

 Water Filter Pitchers

-Faucet filters solve the problem of limited capacity that filter pitchers have to face.
+Faucet filters solve the problem of the limited capacity of filter pitchers.
 These filters screw directly onto your sink faucet.
 When you flip a switch, the water flow is diverted to run through the filter and produce clean, filtered water.
 Since it’s attached to the sink, it will supply you with any quantity of water you need.

 What are the Similarities Between these Filters?

-The filters in both types also tend to have the same average lifespan of about 2-3 months before they need to be replaced.
-Both types of filters generally include some type of filter indicator light that will warn you when the filter is approaching the end of its useful life.
-They’re priced pretty similarly as well, though it’s possible to find filter pitchers at a lower price.
+The filters in both types also have the same average lifespan of about 2-3 months before they need to be replaced.
+Both filters generally include an indicator light that will warn you when the filter is approaching the end of its useful life.
+They’re also priced pretty similarly, though it’s possible to find filter pitchers at a lower price.

 Which Should You Choose?

-With so many similarities between these two types of water filters, the choice really comes down to two things.
+With so many similarities between these two types of water filters, the choice comes down to two things.
 First, how much filtered water do you need at any given time?
 Second, would you prefer your water to be cold when you get it?
-If you need lots of filtered water and don’t want to be hindered by the small capacity of a pitcher, then the faucet filter is the best decision.
+If you need lots of filtered water and don’t want to be hindered by the small capacity of a pitcher, the faucet filter is the best decision.

-Faucet filters provide an endless supply of room temperature water right from your tap.
+Faucet filters provide an endless supply of room-temperature water right from your tap.
 Filter pitchers can hold several cups of purified water, which can be kept cold in the fridge for drinking.
-Whether you want convenience or cold water, both of these are viable systems that make it affordable and easy to get healthy and great-tasting drinking water in the comfort of your home.
+Whether you want convenience or cold water, both are viable systems that make it affordable and easy to get healthy and great-tasting drinking water in the comfort of your home.